JoeShans21/sr360-replication/README.md

     ```

 4.  **Install Python Libraries:**
-    Install all required packages using `pip`.
+    Install all required packages using `pip` and the provided `requirements.txt`.
     ```bash
-    pip install tensorflow pandas matplotlib
-    # Or, if a requirements.txt is provided:
-    # pip install -r requirements.txt
+    pip install -r requirements.txt
     ```

 ## 🚀 How to Run the Replication